Tiger Kart Club

 Observed Driving Sessions

-In accordance with Karting Australia Competition Rules, a Cadet-aged Driver must complete at least eight (8) hours of driver training/practice on a Karting Australia (KA) licensed track prior to undertaking an Observed Driving Session (ODS).
+In accordance with Karting Australia Competition Rules, a Driver must complete the Safety Training Requirements prior to undertaking an Observed Driving Session (ODS).

 Driving Instructors/Coaches recognised by Karting Australia must have a valid Working With Children Check.

-Preparing for your Observed Driving Session (ODS) Click here for more information on helping your Cadet driver prepare for their ODS.
+Click here for more information on helping your Cadet driver prepare for their ODS.

 Kart & Driver Safety